 6. Try a new organizational strategy.

 Maybe you don’t have a consistent strategy in place, or perhaps your current system isn’t cutting it.
 The good news is there are many different organizational techniques you can try.
 Pick one (or two) that will compliment your strengths and test it out for a month, then, reassess and adapt your strategy as needed.

-7. Stay focused on learning.
+7. Stay focused on lifelong learning.

 As a graduate student, your primary focus should be on learning, but keep in mind that learning isn’t limited to the classroom.
 There are many ways to stay committed to learning – before, during and after graduate school.
 Look for ways to get involved at your school or in the community.
 Find a mentor, someone whose success you admire and set up a time to meet.

 There might be times when you question the path you’ve chosen.
 It’s important in these moments to remember why you started this journey in the first place.
 Are you hoping for a salary increase?
 Do you have your sights set on a promotion?
 Have you decided to make the switch to a completely new career?